 What are sight words?

-Sight words is a commonly used term that usually refers to a set of words that reappears on almost any page of text.
-In order to become a great reader, it is critical that children master their sight words.
-It is important to learn the sight words and to continue to practice them.
+To become a great reader, children must master their sight words.
+It is essential to learn their sight words and to continue to practice them.
 Once your child has mastered them, it is time to move onto the next list.

 There are 52 sight words that are typically taught in kindergarten.